-Precision Teaching forms the ultimate system of of assessment, analysis, and action with its PRCTA (Pinpoint-Record-Change-Try Again) cycle.
+Precision Teaching forms a streamlined system of assessment, analysis, and action with its PRCTA (Pinpoint-Record-Change-Try Again) cycle.
 A host of peer-reviewed articles and books have documented the success of the PRCTA cycle.
-While the whole system does require an extensive treatise to fully explain the system, focusing in on core change measures does not.
+While the whole system would take more than a single blog post, focusing in on core change measures does not.

 The Secret Sauce

 Simply put, better , more informative metrics and a standard view of graphical features allow chart readers to fully see the data story.
-Over the next three blog entries we will closely look at each metric.
-Furthermore, we will examine how Standard Celeration Chart metrics explain individual performance data and help you make more informed decisions.
+Let's look today at learning speed, a.k.a. rate of change.

 How fast does performance data change?
-A student learning how to tie her shoes could take one day, one week, one month, or one year.
+A client learning how to tie her shoes could take one day, one week, one month, or one year.
 The speed of learning measured by celeration directly reflects upon the intervention used to teach shoe tying.
-Any change in a pinpoint comes from the power of an intervention (i.e., a special type of instruction, practice, or educational method).
+Any change in a pinpoint comes from the power of an intervention (or instruction or treatment).
 How useful/good would you rate an intervention that takes one week versus one month?
 Which interventions do students/clients/ourselves deserve?

 On the other side of the celeration fan (Figure 1) behavior can decelerate and the value states how fast decay occurs.
 As an example, a ÷1.4 means a behavior divided 1.4 times, a 29% change (e.g., starting a week at 14 under a ÷1.4 will yield 10 at the end of the week).
 Likewise a ÷2.0 shows behavior halving each week, a 50% lessening.

-The field of education has a number of happy declarations and platitudes that sound inspiring, “Aim for excellence,” “We won’t leave any child behind,” and “Success, nothing less.”
+Our fields have a number of happy declarations and platitudes that sound inspiring: “Aim for excellence,” “We won’t leave any child behind,” and “Success, nothing less.”
 No one argues with the sentiment of such statements.
-We all want to live in a better world and plant the seeds of a bright future for our children and the younger generation through educational distinction.
-For stellar outcomes, academic prosperity, and masterful skill development, however, we *must* pay heed to metrics like celeration.
-The faster someone learns, the more time he or she has to learn other skills.
-We should wield the power of celeration like a Jedi Knight’s lightsaber helping others get better at whatever they endeavor to learn.
+We all want to live in a better world and plant the seeds of a bright future for our children and the younger generation through clinical and educational distinction.